 See the recipe card for quantities.

-I am sharing the recipe step-by-step pictures here. you can check the recipe card for a detailed process.
+I am sharing step-by-step pictures of the recipe here.
+You can check the recipe card for details on the process.

 Take All-purpose flour in a bowl.